huggingface/frp/README.md

 custom_404_page = /etc/frp/my-404.html
 ```

-Note: If you would like to change the expiry time of share linksdefault is 72 hours, edit [this line](https://github.com/huggingface/frp/blob/b0d5567f5df2bfc12a56bc8d787d23e2668ed9af/server/control.go#L213) in `server/control.go` as well.
+Note: If you would like to change the expiry time of share links from the default of 7 days, edit [this line](https://github.com/huggingface/frp/blob/b0d5567f5df2bfc12a56bc8d787d23e2668ed9af/server/control.go#L213) in `server/control.go` as well.

 ### 4. Launch the FRP Server Docker Container